Differentiation

 Hoeller, Stephan A., The Gnostic Jung and the Seven Sermons to the Dead, 1982supporting

-the differentiation of a strong natural superior and accompanying auxiliary function that is different in every respect is the starting point for further differentiation.
+Using Jung’s rules for type differentiation and understanding Isabel Briggs Myers’ notion of ‘good type development’, it is clear that the differentiation of a strong natural superior and accompanying auxiliary function… is the starting point for further differentiation.

 Beebe, John, Energies and Patterns in Psychological Type: The Reservoir of Consciousness, 2017thesis

-Poor differentiation also keeps people in destructive relationships, which themselves take on an addictive quality… lack of basic differentiation… are the traits that most often underlie the addiction process.
+Poor differentiation also keeps people in destructive relationships, which themselves take on an addictive quality… lack of basic differentiation… These, then, are the traits that most often underlie the addiction process.

-Maté identifies poor differentiation — the inability to maintain a bounded self distinct from others — as a foundational vulnerability in addiction, linking depth-psychological theory directly to clinical psychopathology.
+Maté identifies poor self-differentiation — the inability to maintain a distinct self in relation to others — as a core developmental deficit underlying addiction and relational pathology.

 Maté, Gabor, In the Realm of Hungry Ghosts: Close Encounters With Addiction, 2008thesis